alexandru-damian/MiniFactoryGame/README.md

 ## How to run

-On the root folder of your workspace install all the node dependencies that the project requires.
+On the root folder of your workspace, install all the node dependencies that the project requires.

 ```
 npm install
 ```

-Once the pacakges have been installed run the followin command:
+Once the pacakges have been installed run the following command:

 ```
 npm run build